docsforadobe/illustrator-scripting-guide/docs/jsobjref/GraphItems.md

 #### Description

-A collection `GraphItems` objects, which gives you access to all the graph art items in an Illustrator document.
+A collection [GraphItem](./GraphItem.md) objects, which gives you access to all the graph art items in an Illustrator document.

 ---